PrimeIntellect-ai/protocol/README.md

 ## Frequently Asked Questions

-#### Q: What is Prime Protocol?
+#### Q: What is this protocol?
-**A:** Prime Protocol is a peer-to-peer compute and intelligence network that enables decentralized AI development at scale.
-It provides infrastructure for contributing compute resources to the network through workers, validators, and a coordination layer.
+**A:** This is a peer-to-peer compute protocol implementation for decentralized AI development at scale.
+It provides infrastructure for coordinating compute resources across a distributed network through workers, validators, and an orchestration layer.
+This protocol powered distributed training runs including [synthetic-2](https://app.primeintellect.ai/intelligence/synthetic-2) and [intellect-2](https://app.primeintellect.ai/intelligence/intellect-2).

-#### Q: Is Prime Protocol ready for production use?
+#### Q: Can I run this protocol locally?
-**A:** No, Prime Protocol is still under active development.
-Currently, you can only run the protocol locally.
+**A:** Yes, you can run the protocol locally for development and testing purposes.

 #### Q: What environment variables do I need for local development?
 **A:** We have provided an .env.example file with the required variables.